 However, in this category, we’re going to focus on casual remarks you can make at work events or conferences.

-Of course, many of these prompts can be used outside of in-person get-togethers, as evidenced by workplace conversation examples like the one below.
+Of course, many of these prompts can be used outside of in-person get-togethers, as evidenced by examples of workplace conversation like the one below.

 Category #5: Entertaining team conversation starters inspired by pop culture